Multiple Receptor Tyrosine Kinase Inhibitors

-Approved as monotherapy for the treatment of patients with unresectable or metastatic melanoma with BRAFV600 mutations that have failed to tolerate BRAF inhibitor therapy (dabrafenib or vemurafenib).
+Approved as monotherapy or in combination with dabrafenib for the treatment of patients with unresectable or metastatic melanoma with BRAFV600 mutations.
 (Testing will be covered whenever use of trametinib is contemplated.)

 Initial treatment with Mekinist™ will be covered for a period of three months.
 Further therapy may be approved if there is objective measurement of response to therapy.

 Treatment of patients that have progressed on BRAF inhibitor therapy is considered not medically necessary.